Irj20022/IOT-UI/README.md

-Concept IOT UI changes to made yet
+IOT UI finalised version
+frontend only
+CSS and HTML